Don’t go to Saba Island in the Caribbean

 Saba Lace

-Keep your eye peeled for Saba lace – a needlecraft that arrived on the island in the 1870s.
-Saba Lace is hand-stitched lace, which the island’s women began making in the late 19th century and built into a thriving mail-order business with the United States.
+Keep your eye out for Saba lace, a needlecraft that arrived on the island in the 1870s.
+Saba Lace is a hand-stitched lace that the island’s women began making in the late 19th century and built into a thriving mail-order business with the United States.
 Originally known as Spanish Work, Sabans made it their own, and Saba lace is still created and can be purchased in several locations around the island today.

 Saba Spice

-You know I enjoy a drink now and then, so when I learned about Saba Spice, a homemade spiced rum that is only made on the island in people’s homes – I was pretty excited to learn more.
+You know I enjoy a drink now and then, so when I learned about Saba Spice, a homemade spiced rum made only on the island in people’s homes, I was pretty excited to learn more.
 Each family has its own secret recipe.

 I went to learn how to make Saba Spice with Lucy, a local who still lives in the 112-year-old house she grew up in!
 Made with fennel, cinnamon, clove, brown sugar, water, and 151-proof rum, I watched as Lucy cooked it up in a big pot on her stove.
 It cooks for hours and makes the whole house smell delicious!

-Most locals drink it after dinner with ice, however, I had it as a Saba Spice Sour – with lemon juice and a little sugar water.
-In addition, many Sabans cook with it as it adds so much flavor to meats and French toast, and you can even pour it over ice cream!
+Most locals drink it after dinner with ice.
+However, I had it as a Saba Spice Sour—with lemon juice and a little sugar water.
+Many Sabans also cook with it, as it adds so much flavor to meats and French toast.
+You can even pour it over ice cream!

 Gin and Tonic Tasting